Funeral Poems

 Crossing The Bar

-Lord Alfred Tennyson's poem written about his impending death.
+Lord Alfred Tennyson's poem is written about his impending death.

 Sunset and evening star,